 The basis for calculating the NRD is the Basic Residency Amount.
 This amount is $11 per day for people living in a prescribed northern zone and $5.50 per day for those living in a prescribed intermediate zone.
 To calculate your basic deduction, multiply the number of days when you resided in a prescribed zone by the amount applicable to your zone.

-You may also qualify for an additional amount, which is the same dollar amount as the basic residency amount, effectively doubling the amount of the deduction.
+You may also qualify for the Additional Residency Amount, which is the same dollar amount as the basic residency amount, effectively doubling the amount of the deduction.
 To qualify for the additional amount, you must be the only person in your dwelling who is claiming the NRD.
 Depending on your spouse and children’s situation, it may be more advantageous to claim the additional amount rather than have two or more people claim the basic residency amount.

 Calculating the Deduction for Travel Benefits

-The other aspect of the NRD is the deduction of certain eligible travel expenses.
+The other aspect of the NRD is the deduction for travel benefits.
 If you otherwise qualify for the NRD and certain travel benefits have been added to your income because they were paid by your employer, you may claim this part of the NRD as well.

 You can deduct expenses such as airfare, hotels and meals up to a limit that is the lowest of the following three amounts: